pFransozi/programming/project-architecture-principles-design-patterns-.NET6-cs/README.md

 A contract, from dev perspective, is a model associated with a URI and an HTTP method.

-## Understanding the Strategy, abstract factory, and singleton design patterns
+## Section 6: Understanding the Strategy, abstract factory, and singleton design patterns

 ### strategy design pattern